SEA Extravanganza: Malaysian Borneo, East Timor and the Philippines Combo

 A tour of Borneo wouldn’t be complete without stopping by the Bako National Park, the oldest National Park in Sarawak and home to the proboscis monkeys.
 These monkeys, the weirdest looking ones if you ask us, can only be found here in Borneo.

 We then spend a day in Kuala Lumpur, Malaysia’s metropolis, taking in all the best sites and gorging on its wild culinary culture.
-It is with our belly full that we fly to Manila, capital of the Philippines for a wild night!
+It is with our belly full that we fly to Bali, Indonesia and the party central of the islands.
+From there, we fly to West Timor to take part in YPT’s first overland crossing into East Timor.
+In East Timor, we will visit some of the least visited parts of the least visited country of SEA as well as Dili’s classics.

 We then head off to San Fernando on Easter Friday to watch people literally nail themselves to crosses, before a wild night out and bar crawl in city of sin Angeles.
 Following this we take things a little more cultural with a trip to summer capital Baguio, and the hanging coffins of Sagada.
 We then take things a bit more YPT with a trip to the home of Ferdinand and Emelda Marcos, Batac, before a night partying YPT style with a beach BBQ.